• Skip to primary navigation

 A bowl full of chopped fresh veggies

-My family growing up always made the traditional pork sausage-bread-cheese breakfast casserole.
+My family growing up always made the traditional sausage and egg breakfast casserole.
 And yes, it’s really good.
+Like, so very good.

 But once I was grown and making my own food, I wanted to healthify it a bit… lighten it up a little, add some veggies - you know, make it ME. 😉